Allen, Nebraska

 Allen is a village in Dixon County, Nebraska, United States.
-Located south of US Hwy 20 on NE Hwy 9 between Martinsburg, NE and Wakefield, NE.
+It is located south of US Hwy 20 on NE Hwy 9 between Martinsburg, NE and Wakefield, NE.
 It is part of the Sioux City, IA-NE-SD Metropolitan Statistical Area.
-The population was 377 at the 2010 census.
+As of the 2020 census, Allen had a population of 355.

 History

 Allen was established in 1890 when the railroad was extended to that point.
 It was named for Henry Allen, the original owner of the town site.
 Allen was incorporated as a village in 1893.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.37 sqmi, all land.